easypanel-io/website/docs/04-templates/ampache/index.md

 ## Description

-A web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.
+A web based audio/video streaming application and file manager allowing you to access your music &amp; videos from anywhere, using almost any internet enabled device.

 ## Instructions

-MySQL Username is "admin".
-The logs will show a line that says "mysql -uadmin -pjnzYXLz7cMzq -h<host> -P<port>"".
-The password is everything after "-p", in this case "jnzYXLz7cMzq".
+MySQL Username is &quot;admin&quot;.
+The logs will show a line that says &quot;mysql -uadmin -pjnzYXLz7cMzq -h&lt;host&gt; -P&lt;port&gt;&quot;&quot;.
+The password is everything after &quot;-p&quot;, in this case &quot;jnzYXLz7cMzq&quot;.

 ## Links